Written by Benjy

 It also means I get things wrong sometimes.
 Research changes.
 Guidelines get updated.
 When that happens, I'd rather fix it than defend it.

 Health content has to be right.
 The wrong information in the wrong moment can do real damage.
-So everything on 180 Habits is reviewed for accuracy and updated regularly.
-Sources are linked.
-Claims are checked.
+So everything on 180 Habits follows a clear process:

 What's on the site